Abrasives

 rigid

 Resistant to bending.
-Rigid materials are stiff and inflexible and are useful in applications where a part must hold its shape.
+Rigid materials are stiff and inflexible and are useful in applications that require a part to hold its shape.

 sand